cuba/PiuPiu/README.md

 #### `then` callback

-This callback transforms the `success` type to another type.
+This callback transforms the `response` type to another type.

 ```swift
 dispatcher.future(from: request).then({ response -> Post in